 The planes illustrated here are all fictional, though their backstory is tightly interwoven with fact.
 The historical background and engineering principles are based solidly on fact, as are the cast of characters, though their actions may not all be.
 It is for the interested reader to ferret out the historical truth and divide it from invention, but be warned, the weave is tight.

-Through the latter part of WWII the Blohm & Voss New Projects office, under Chief Designer Richard Vogt and his Head of New Projects Hans Amtmann, turned out a great many weird and wonderful designs.
+Through the latter part of WWII the Blohm & Voss Advanced Design office, under Chief Designer Richard Vogt and his Head of Advanced Design Hans Amtmann, turned out a great many weird and wonderful designs.
 If you wanted an asymmetric jet flying boat, they had one for you!
 Besides the immediacies of war, their eyes were also turning to the future of civil aviation and, increasingly, the landplane successors to the long-distance flying boats they had always specialised in.

 One oddity which I stumbled on in 2018 is their Projekt 225 "Bergahorn" (Sycamore).
 Documentation, as ever with these projects, is scrappy but I have been able to piece together several fragmentary references to build a partial picture.